niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

 > This is the continous analog of the [Kelly formula](https://en.wikipedia.org/wiki/Kelly_criterion), where one has a series of favorable, but risky bets.
 Imagine for example you are offered 1000 bets where 40% of the time your wager is tripled and 60% of the time lost.
 How would you play?

+So when valuing an asset we should discount assets with higher volatility and chose to maximate the ratio of arithmetic returns to volatility.

-So the geometric growth depends on the ration between arithmetic growth and volatility.
-Note that for uncorrelated assets the standard deviation of a portfolio has the [same form](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) as a vector: Adding a small, orthogonal (uncorrelated) step leaves its overall length unchanged, but increases the expected return.
+Now, for a portfolio of multiple uncorrelated assets the standard deviation has the [same form](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) as a vector: Adding a small, orthogonal (uncorrelated) step leaves its overall length unchanged, but increases the expected return, making a diversified portfolio more attractive than an undiversified one.

-For a number of correlated assets the Kelly formula has the following form:
+For a number of (correlated) assets the Kelly formula has the following form:

 $$
   \vec{l} = (1+r)\Sigma^{-1} (\vec{\mu} - r)